Gab valve gear: Locomotives

 With the development of the first steam locomotives, reversing was an obvious necessity.
 Stephenson’s Locomotion used slip-eccentrics although these were soon considered impractical, owing to the lack of access to the crank axles acting as both carrying axle and crankshaft.
-A somewhat contrived method used for the replica Locomotion is to try and display it on a track with raised ends, so that the locomotive can be allowed to roll backwards under its own weight, and re-setting its own eccentrics.
+A somewhat contrived method used for the replica Locomotion is to display it on a track with raised ends, so that the locomotive can be allowed to roll backwards under its own weight, and re-setting its own eccentrics.
 A better solution was to use fixed eccentrics, but to provide two of them, one for each direction.
 The required eccentric, and direction, was selected by engaging only one gab at a time.

 The first locomotive gab gears used two 'open' gabs, side by side, each potentially (when engaged) hooking over the same pin.
 If both gabs were ever engaged simultaneously these would jam, probably damaging the valve rod.
 On the footplate of a rattling locomotive with no suspension and a poor trackbed, this is known to have been the cause of breakdowns, whether by driver error or by a loose gab slipping into accidental engagement.
 As the gabs, unlike in the stationary engine, were remote from the driver they were provided with wide V-shaped jaws to help them engage with the pins.

 A better solution was to use a single double-sided gab.
 These were initially X-shaped and sat between the two connecting pins.
 X-gabs were also usually reversed, so that the gab was placed on the valve spindle and the pins were instead connected to the eccentric rods.
 The gab now stayed still vertically and the pins were moved up and down to engage them.
 This was done by joining both pins with a short vertical bar.
 The driver's reversing lever moved the centre of this bar, thus the pins, up and down to engage one at a time with opposite faces of the X-gab.
-This valve gear was used on Stephenson's locomotives of the early 1830s, such as Rocket.

 Another mechanism, used on Stephenson's locomotives in the 1830s, was the 'coupled gab'.
 Two open gabs were used, as for the manual open gab, although in this case they were both operated automatically by a single reversing lever.
 One was actuated by a bellcrank, the other through a reversing linkage from this, so that as one engaged the other was already lifted clear.

 The final form of the gab valve gear was the 'closed' gab.
 Like the X-gab, this was a coupled pair of gabs, although in this case they faced inwards and there was a single pin between them.
 Once again, the gabs were driven by the eccentrics and the pin drove the valve spindle.